TradeSkillMaster/LibTSMClass/README.md

 ### Access Restrictions (Private / Protected)

 All instance variables and class methods are publicly accessible.
-While it's possible for LibTSMClass to be extended to allow for enforcing private / protected access restrictions, it's not currently implemented in order to keep the library as simple as performant as possible.
+While it's possible for LibTSMClass to be extended to allow for enforcing private / protected access restrictions, it's not currently implemented in order to keep the library as simple and performant as possible.
 With that being said, a general convention of adding an leading underscore to things which shouldn't be used externally (i.e. private members / methods) is encouraged.
-If true private members are needed, another alternative is to create scope-limited lookup tables or functions without the file where the class is defined.
+If true private members are needed, another alternative is to create scope-limited lookup tables or functions within the file where the class is defined.

 ### Classes are Immutable and Should be Atomically Defined